 Salute to Service Award

 The Salute to Service Award presented by USAA was created to acknowledge the exceptional efforts by members of the NFL community to honor and support U.S. service members, veterans and their families.
-USAA and the NFL presented Chicago Bears Defensive End Jared Allen with the 2014 Salute to Service Award at the 4th Annual NFL Honors awards ceremony in Phoenix on Saturday, January 31st.
+USAA and the NFL presented Carolina Panthers Defensive End Jared Allen with the 2014 Salute to Service Award at the 4th Annual NFL Honors awards ceremony in Phoenix on Saturday, January 31st.
 Click below to learn more about Jared's work in the military community and view the other 2014 Salute to Service Award nominees.

 NFL and the Armed Forces